unifem/coupler-desktop/README.md

 # Docker Image for Coupler
 This Docker image provides the Ubuntu 16.04 environment with X Windows for multiphysics coupling.

-This image runs the lightweight LXDE Windows Manager, and has FEniCS 17.1.0, Python 3.5.2 (with NumPy, SciPy, Pandas and Spyder), Jupyter Notebook, and g++-5.4 preinstalled.
+This image runs the lightweight LXDE Windows Manager, and has FEniCS 17.1.0, SfePy, CalculiX, MeshDB and Mapper preinstalled.
 The X Windows will display in your web browser in full-screen mode.
 You can use this Docker image on 64-bit Linux, Mac or Windows.

 [![Build Status](https://travis-ci.org/unifem/coupler-desktop.svg?branch=master)](https://travis-ci.org/unifem/coupler-desktop) [![](https://images.microbadger.com/badges/image/unifem/coupler-desktop.svg)](https://microbadger.com/images/unifem/coupler-desktop)